Azure-Samples/azure-video-indexer-samples/Code samples for API usage/README.md

 •	Code is written for .Net Core 3.0 and above.

+•	Code is written for Python 3.9 and above.

 •	Code uses .Net Core 3.0 built-in JSON serializer

 Again, It is highly recommend to first read the more detailed documentation which can be found [here](https://docs.microsoft.com/en-us/azure/media-services/video-indexer/video-indexer-use-apis)